Azure-Samples/ms-identity-dotnet-advanced-token-cache/1-Integrated-Cache/1-1-WebApp-BgWorker/README.md

     options.InstanceName = Configuration.GetConnectionString("TokenCacheRedisInstaceName");
 });
 ```
-And setup the Dependency Injection for the desired `IIntegratedTokenCacheStore` implementation.
+And setup the Dependency Injection for the desired `IMsalAccountActivityStore` implementation.
 For instance:

 Save `MsalAccountActivity.cs` entity on SQL Server:
 ```c#